mattmarc44/code-challenge--space-images/README.md

 The client wants the images to change with each page load, so every time they view the site it feels like a new set of images.

+### Task 3: "Images look squished on my mobile"

+The client loved what you've done so far!
+But when they looked at it on their phone, the images were way to small (They made a real scene, then ate all the biscuits!)!

+Find a way to use the grid system in Bootstrap to make the images larger on smaller screens, while on desktops still show 3 per a row.

+### Task 4: "Change images per a page"

+This isn't required, but the client mentioned sometimes they'd one day like to vary the amount of images shown per a page!
+See if you can show up to 12 per a page.

 ## Credits

 Images from: https://imgur.com/gallery/lgibJ